kalpana-org/kalpana/docs/plugin_docs.rst

 GUIPlugin.add_widget(widget, side)
     * Add a widget (must be a ``QtGui.QWidget``) to the specified side of Kalpana's main textarea.
 The sides are ``NORTH``, ``SOUTH``, ``EAST`` or ``WEST`` (see above).
     * All widgets are added to the right of *the widget added just before*.
 This means that the earlier a plugin is loaded, the farther to the left it will be, while still on the specified side of the textarea.

+GUIPlugin.get_path()
+    * Return a string with the path to the plugin's directory.
+This is where config files should be stored.

 GUIPlugin.get_filepath()
     * Return the path of the file currently open in Kalpana.